Navjotkhatri/Productionization_of_ML_Systems_in_Travel_Industry/README.md

 This module demonstrates the integration of recommendation systems with interactive web applications.
 The Streamlit dashboard improves user experience by enabling real-time travel exploration and visualization.

+## Conclusion

+This project successfully demonstrates an end-to-end MLOps pipeline for the travel industry by integrating Machine Learning, containerization, workflow automation, CI/CD, and deployment technologies into a unified system.

+The project includes:
+- Flight price prediction using regression models
+- REST API deployment with Flask
+- Docker-based containerization
+- Workflow orchestration using Apache Airflow
+- CI/CD automation using Jenkins
+- Experiment tracking with MLflow
+- Gender classification model deployment
+- Travel recommendation system with Streamlit dashboard

+By combining scalable deployment, automated pipelines, model tracking, and interactive web applications, the project provides a complete production-ready architecture for intelligent travel analytics and recommendation systems.